InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-10-22-from-multi-page-to-single-page.markdown

 * What skills do I need to have in the team?
 * What should I be aware?
-* From where should I shart?
+* From where should I start?
 * What would be the best approach?
 * How do I estimate the necessary time?